fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 `--image_size WIDTHxHEIGHT`

 ## Running from the script

-If you do not want to run the exe, you can always run the Python script directly:
+If you do not want to run the supplied executable, you can always run the Python script directly:
 - Install Python;
 - Clone the repo;
 - Change the settings for 'Post-processing scripts' to: